YuzeHao2023/invoker/readme.md

 Information about configuring and using Invoker can be found on -  [Invoker Website](https://invoker.c9s.dev/)

 Invoker documentation is maintained via `Jekyll` and hosted on `github`.
-If you would like to fix an error or update something - please submit a pull request against `gh-pages` branch of `Invoker`.
+If you would like to fix an error. or update something - please submit a pull request against `gh-pages` branch of `Invoker`.

 ## Bug reports and Feature requests